|Dr Anita Smyth||Dr Serryn Eagleson||Dr Rebecca Pirz||Ms Tina Schroeder||Dr Andre Zerger|

 Dr Anita Smyth

-Anita is the Data Publishing Manager for TERN’s AEKOS - an online ecological data resource based at The University of Adelaide.
-Over the past 7 years, she has worked on the social and information components of ecological data infrastructure.
-Social aspects include working with data collectors, users and re-users of ecosystem data to develop community-wide research data partnerships, ethical national data policies and efficient, easy-to-use data resources that help the community keep pace with new technology.
-She applies expertise in scientific and government workflows for data collection of biodiversity and biota-environment interaction data collection, its analysis and synthesis using scientific method and data-intensive approaches.
+Anita was the Data Publishing Manager for TERN’s AEKOS (an online ecological data resource) before retiring in early 2018.
+Based at The University of Adelaide, she worked on the social and information components of ecological data infrastructure.
+Social aspects included working with data collectors, users and re-users of ecosystem data to develop community-wide research data partnerships, ethical national data policies and efficient, easy-to-use data resources that help the ecosystem data community keep pace with new technology.
+She applied expertise in scientific and government workflows for data collection of biodiversity and biota-environment interaction data collection, its analysis and synthesis using scientific method and data-intensive approaches.
 Anita is passionate about building nationally FAIR (findable, accessible, interoperable and reusable), 'easy to use' data resources for research professionals who use both scientific method and data-intensive approaches for understanding ecosystem and related environmental change.
+She now applies this expertise and skills full-time in the Ecosystem Science Coucil.

 Dr Elisabeth Bui